LOADING

 Users: nearly 364 million users in August 2010.

 Hotmail was initially launched as ‘Hotmail,’ keeping in mind the ‘HTML.’
 It can be called ‘the pioneer of web-based email services.’
-Microsoft presented it as a part of ‘Windows’ applications.
+Microsoft presented it as part of Windows applications.
 It is now available in 36 different languages.
-According to the statistics, in Aug 2010, ‘Windows Live Hotmail’ was the world’s largest e-mail service.
+According to statistics, in August 2010, ‘Windows Live Hotmail’ was the world’s largest email service.

 Gmail